giantswarm/docs/src/content/reference/gsctl/create-keypair.md

 ## Full argument reference {#arguments}

-- `--cluster`, `-c`: Used to specify the cluster ID to create a key pair for.
+- `--cluster`, `-c`: Used to specify the cluster name or ID to create a key pair for.
 - `--cn-prefix`: The common name prefix for the issued certificates 'CN' field.
   Note that only the characters `a-z`, `0-9` and `-` can be used.
 - `--certificate-organizations`: A comma separated list of organizations for the issued certificate's 'O' fields.